Do you need expert help for your cat?

 How does the consultation work?

-An in-home behavior consult involves completing a detailed medical and behavior history of your cat, a visit to your home to discuss all the issues in detail, and developing a plan to change your cat's behavior.
+An in-home behavior consult involves completing a detailed medical and behavior history of your cat, a scheduled visit to your home to discuss all the issues in detail, obtaining immediate advice at the consultation followed by a written plan to change your cat's behavior.
 You will learn more about your cat's environmental and emotional needs and make changes to meet those needs in an appropriate way.
+Assessing the cat's home environment is key to the behavior plan as cats have specific environmental needs.

 I also offer an introductory phone call consult for questions about cat care and behavior.
 Click on Services to learn more about the consultation options.